Criminal Injuries Compensation (CICA) Calculator

 If you do suffer such injuries, then you may have grounds to claim criminal injury compensation.
 Some may seek out a criminal injury compensation calculator to get a better understanding of how much they could claim for their criminal injuries.

-You could make a criminal injury claim against a vicariously liable party, such as an employer or institution whose negligence led to you being assaulted.
 Alternatively, if there are no other channels through which you could pursue a claim, you could be entitled to make one through the Criminal Injuries Compensation Authority (CICA).
 In the next sections, we’ll not only explain more about how the CICA works, but also discuss the CICA tariff system and potential CICA compensation amounts.

 What Is The Criminal Injuries Compensation Authority?

 The CICA scheme was set up by the government so that victims of violent crime could receive compensation for their injuries.
-It covers crimes that occur in England, Scotland and Wales that are reported to the police.
+It covers crimes that occur in England, Wales and Scotland that are reported to the police.
 Those who are victims of crime and have been sufficiently injured can claim through the CICA when there is no other avenue to be awarded compensation.
-If the perpetrator was caught and convicted and possibly had the means to pay compensation then they would pay any compensation owed.
-If the perpetrator was never caught or convicted or had the means to pay compensation then the victim could claim compensation through the CICA.

 The payment amounts for different injuries can be found in the CICA tariff.
 There are flat fees listed in this tariff for a number of different injuries of varying severity.
 It covers a range of physical injuries, including those that may result from violent crimes such as assault.
 It also covers the repercussions that may result from crimes such as sexual assault.
 It’s not just physical injuries that are covered by the CICA tariff; psychological injuries can also be taken into consideration when calculating a compensation claim.